How to Avoid Spam Complaints When Sending Emails

 Important: keep the weight of email HTML code below 100 kB.
 If it exceeds this norm, email clients are about to clip your email and add a button “view entire message”.
 Users don’t have time and desire to download anything.
 Email client cuts off the bottom part of your emails, thus recipients may not even see the “Unsubscribe” or “Manage Updates” buttons, and will definitely click “Report spam”.

+The next aspect on our best practices list is the technical aspect of email delivery.
 The design stands for the visual elements, while technical features make it possible to set, transfer and display these visual elements on customers’ screens; and help us pass anti-spam filters.

 Moreover, the alt text performs one more useful mission — it helps your emails to pass email spam filters.